How Do Chickens Mate? Do You Need A Rooster?

 So, how do chickens mate?
 Let’s break down everything you need to know.

-The rooster mounts the hen, and tries to find his balance by using his beak to grasp the top of her head, neck, or – in some cases – comb.
+The climactic event takes place with the hen squatting on the ground.
+The rooster mounts the hen and tries to find his balance by using his beak to grasp the top of her head, neck, or – in some cases – comb.

 Correct – like countless other birds – roosters do not have penises.
-The body part responsible for releasing sperm is a slight bump named a papilla that is found within his cloaca.
+The body part responsible for releasing sperm is a slight bump named a papilla that is found within his cloaca (1).

 After the reproductive act has occurred the hen will get up, shake those feathers, and carry on with her daily duties…